 If you are a prospective or current student with questions about planning for or choosing this major, or if you have questions about how your transfer credits apply, get in touch!
 One of our academic advisors in LFS Student Services will be glad to help you.

-If you are already in the Food Science major and have specific questions about restricted electives and Directed Studies, please contact your program advisor, Vivien Measday.
+If you are already in the Food Science major and have specific questions about restricted electives and Directed Studies, please contact an FNH Advisor.